svthalia/concrexit/README.md

 ## Getting started

-0. Get at least Python 3.9 and install poetry, the Pillow requirements and Thabloid dependencies as per below.
+0. Get at least Python 3.9 and install [poetry](https://python-poetry.org/docs/#installation), the Pillow requirements and Thabloid dependencies as per below.
 1. Clone this repository
 2. `make superuser` to create the first user (note that this user won't be a member!) while in the cloned folder.
 This will install all dependencies (in a separate virtual environment)
 3. `make fixtures` to generate a bunch of test data
 4. `make run` to run a testing server.
-Address for the website (probably some http://127.0.0.1:XXXX address) will be visible in the terminal.
+Now you are able to visit your local concrexit at http://127.0.0.1:8000
-5. Go to the user you created and complete the profile and add a membership for full access.
-To do this, go to the 'site administration' (top right), then go to 'Users', find yourself in the list.
+5. Go to the user you created in the admin (http://127.0.0.1:8000/admin) and complete the profile and add a membership for full access.
+To do this, go to the 'Users' section of the admin and find yourself in the list.
 Then add the necessary information.
-6. Open the code in your favorite Python IDE (e.g. Pycharm or VSCode)
+6. Open the code in your favorite Python IDE (VSCode or Pycharm both work great)

 Optional, but recommended: follow the tutorial!
 It can be found by going to the Wiki (top of the GitHub page) and then clicking on "Your first contribution" or by clicking [here](https://github.com/svthalia/concrexit/wiki/your-first-contribution).